Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 * The hunther changes to add more hunting functionality
 * The camera changes if we want to change how it works (for example change focus, add a filter, etc..)

+**This makes it easier for other devs to read and debug**

-## Open Closed
+### Open Closed

 * Software entities (methods and classes) should be open for extension but closed for modification
 * The `weapon` class is abstract and once defined should not be changed
   * It may already be changed

 Exception classes and their subclasses in the system namespace are part of the C# library so we can't change it, however we can customise an existing exception instance by providing a meaningful method in its constructor.
-For more functionality we can also subclass an existing exception
+For more functionality we can also subclass an existing exception.

+**As a lot of devs may be using your base class, keeping the software extended reather than edited reduces conflicts**

-## Liskov Substitution
+### Liskov Substitution

 * Subtypes must be substitutable for their base types without breaking the application.
 ```csharp